osintseva/grasshopper_live_bridge/mcp-server/README.md

 - *"What's connected to this component?"*
 - *"Show me the selected components"*
 - *"Give me statistics about my canvas"*
+- *"Does this component have any errors or warnings?"*
+- *"Show me all runtime messages for the selected component"*

 ## 🆘 Troubleshooting